heapwolf/lev/README.md

 Specify the end of the current range.
 You can also use `lt` and `lte`.

 ## --values
 Only list the all of the values in the current range.
+Emit as a new-line delimited stream of json.

 ## --keys
 Only list all of the keys in the current range.
+Will tabularize the output.

 ## --keyEncoding &lt;string&gt;
 Specify the encoding for the keys.